CavernCrawlers/CavernCrawlers.github.io/Combat.md

 - **Trigger a Readied Action:** If the set trigger occurs, take the readied action.

 ## Attacking an Enemy
-Attacking an ememy requires making a successful [Attack Roll](RulesSynopsis.md#Attack-Roll) vs the target's **AC**.
+Attacking an enemy requires making a successful [Attack Roll](RulesSynopsis.md#Attack-Roll) vs the target's **AC**.

 ### Ranged Attacks
 Attacks made at **Far** range have **Disadvantage** on the attack roll.<br/>
 Ranged weapons (including spells) with a max range of **Far** or greater, will attack at **Disadvantage** if used within **Close** range.

 #### Cover
 There are two types of cover to be concerned with.
-Hard Cover is an object or piece of terrain capable of physically stopping the object (such as a stone wall or wooden palisade).
+Hard Cover is an object or piece of terrain capable of physically stopping the attack (such as a stone wall or wooden palisade).
 Soft Cover simply obscures the target, but will not physically stop the attack (such as fog, brush or shadows).

 | Type | Coverage | Modifier |
 |:-----|:--------:|:---------|